jjuliano/markdown-ui/README.md

 # Markdown UI

-This is a fork of the original Markdown UI project originally started by Joel Bryan Juliano.
+This is a fork of the original Markdown UI project originally started by Joel Bryan Juliano.<br>
 A huge amount of gratitude goes out to him for starting this project.
 This fork will continue to be actively maintained separately.

 Write UI in Markdown Syntax.
-See https://jmoors79.github.io/markdown-ui/
+See [https://jmoors79.github.io/markdown-ui/](https://jmoors79.github.io/markdown-ui/)

 # Installation